omeka/Documentation/source/Reference/libraries/globals/get_search_query_types.rst

     Get all available search query types.

     Plugins may add query types via the "search_query_types" filter.
-The keysshould be the type's GET query value and the respective values should be thehuman readable and internationalized version of the query type.
+The keys should be the type's GET query value and the respective values should be the human readable and internationalized version of the query type.

-    Plugins that add a query type must modify the select object via the"search_sql" hook to account for whatever custom search strategy theyimplement.
+    Plugins that add a query type must modify the select object via the "search_sql" hook to account for whatever custom search strategy they implement.

     :returns: array